VasudevanS1906/pandas_assisted_sales_trend_analysis/README.md

 # Pandas-Powered Walmart Q1 2023 Sales Insights

 This project aims to provide comprehensive sales insights for Walmart during the first quarter of 2023 by leveraging the power of the Pandas library in Python.
-The analysis focuses on a dataset containing 1000 rows and 12 columns, including information about Invoice IDs, Branches, Cities, Customer Types, Genders, Product Lines, Unit Prices, Quantities, Dates, Times, Payment Methods, and Ratings.
+The analysis focuses on a dataset containing 1000 rows and 12 columns including information about Invoice IDs, Branches, Cities, Customer Types, Genders, Product Lines, Unit Prices, Quantities, Dates, Times, Payment Methods, and Ratings.

 # Dataset